solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Task 6: Dynamic Data Masking

 Dynamic Data Masking hides data that a user is not authorized to see, such as an email address, phone number, or Social Security number.
-In this Task, you will learn how to configure Dynamic Data Masking.
+In this task, you will learn how to configure Dynamic Data Masking.

 1. Navigate to the SQL scripts section of the Knowledge center.
 Select the **Dynamic Data Masking for dedicated SQL pools** SQL script.